Omarelsherif010/Graduation_Projects_2022/README.md

 Contribution Guide:
 - Fork this repo
 - Create new directory with your project name and readme file
-- Add your project documentation and code or link to them
+- Add your project documentation and demo or link to them
 - Add your team members names
 - Add your university
 - Add a summary of the project